microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-04 - Voice To Text/Feature 1 - Add Voice/User Story 1 - Add Voice.md

-# User Story: Voice Enabled Task Addition - Step-by-Step
+# User Story: Voice Enabled To-Do Item Addition - Step-by-Step
 ⏲️ _Est. time to complete: 30 min._ ⏲️

 ## User Story

-*As a user, I want to add tasks to the web app using voice commands, so I can quickly input tasks without typing.*
+*As a user, I want to add to-do items to the web app using voice commands, so I can quickly input to-do items without typing.*

 ## 🎯Acceptance Criteria:
-- The web app should integrate a voice recognition system for task input.
+- The web app should integrate a voice recognition system for to-do item input.
 - Users should be able to activate voice input through a designated button or command.
-- The system should accurately transcribe voice commands into text for task creation.
+- The system should accurately transcribe voice commands into text for to-do item creation.
 - The interface should look something like this (note the arrow shows the addition of the voice button):

     ![Voice Button](/Track_1_ToDo_App/Sprint-04%20-%20Voice%20To%20Text/images/App_With_Voice_Button.png)